 - Licensees - These are social visitors, such as a neighbor dropping by a residence or an unannounced routine inspection of an electric meter by the utility company.
 Licensees are afforded the second-highest level of legal care, and must still be warned of any unrepaired dangers on your property to avoid injury.

 - Trespassers - These are people who do not have permission to be on your property, however you still do not have the right to harm them.
 If you were a trespasser who has been harmed by dangerous conditions, it is still worth speaking with legal counsel to see whether you have a viable claim against the property owners.

 Whenever children are involved, property owners are required to take an extra degree of care around “attractive nuisance” features, such as swimming pools or playground equipment.
 If the proper barriers or precautionary measures are not taken for these features and a child is injured, the degree of liability increases significantly.

 Believe you have a legitimate premises liability claim?
-Call The Clarke Law Firm today at (615) 796-6299 and request a free initial consultation of your personal injury case.
+Call The Clarke Law Firm today at (615) 796-6299 and request an initial consultation of your personal injury case.